Am I Suitable for Focal Therapy?

 • No Evidence of Metastasis

-Focal therapy is only suitable for patients whose cancer is localized and has not spread to lymph nodes, bones, or other distant areas.
+Focal therapy is only suitable for patients whose cancer is localised and has not spread to lymph nodes, bones, or other distant areas.

 • Patients Seeking a Less Invasive Treatment